 Figure 3 - The figure shows the number of mentions per year for full time employee registered in Altmetric database.
-In 2020 one publication that have received over twitter 2000 mentions is excluded.
+In 2020 one publication that has received over twitter 2000 mentions is excluded.
+If a Twitter account shares a piece of research several times, Altmetrics only counts this as one time.
+Such that a single Twitter accounts cannot be used to inflate the number of tweets about a paper.